infinityworks/101-Sessions/sessions/Snowflake-100/101/02-creating-resources/README.md

 ## Create tables [[docs](https://docs.snowflake.com/en/sql-reference/sql/create-table.html)]

+The format to create tables is:

+    CREATE TABLE db_name.schame_name.table_name (col_1_name col_1_data_type, col_2_name col_1_data_type)

+We will consume JSON data and so choose the variant type which allows querying of semi-structured data.

     CREATE TABLE RAW_DATA.SALES.TRANSACTIONS (RAW_DATA VARIANT);

-The variant data type allows semi-structured data like JSON to be consumed and queried.

 ## File formats [[docs](https://docs.snowflake.com/en/sql-reference/sql/show-file-formats.html)]

+You can create custom file formats you wish to consume, it is worth noting for future table creation but for now we will use the defaults.
+File formats belong to a database and schema, you can retireve them using:

     SHOW FILE FORMATS